apache/nuttx/configs/README.txt

   http://www.mikroe.com/ for further information.

 configs/pirelli_dpl10
+configs/pic32mz-starterkit
+  This directory contains the port of NuttX to the Microchip PIC32MZ Embedded Connectivity (EC) Starter Kit.
+There are two configurations of the starter kit:

+    1) The PIC32MZ Embedded Connectivity Starter Kit based on the PIC32MZ2048ECH144-I/PH chip (DM320006), and
+    2) The PIC32MZ Embedded Connectivity Starter Kit based on the PIC32MZ2048ECM144-I/PH w/Crypto Engine (DM320006-C)

+  See www.microchip.com for further information.

   This directory contains the board support for Pirelli "Discus" DP-L10 phones.
   It is a variant of the compal_e88 config with the small changes for the differences in the board.